Did you know that avocados are fruits? Lots of people think they are a vegetable because they are not sweet like a fruit, but…

 - Press mixture into prepared pan, it will be gooey, but that is ok.
 Set aside.
 Wash food processor.

 - Blend all the filling ingredients until smooth.
-Pour over crust.
+Pour over the crust.

 Did you know?
-Two of my best sellers here at Rain Natural Skincare are my Anti-Aging Day Cream and Night Cream, and, one of the main ingredients in both is Avocado Oil!
+One of my best sellers here at Rain Natural Skincare is my Renewing Night Cream and, one of the main ingredients is Avocado Oil!

 I use Avocado Oil in those products because it is great for skin cell repair and regeneration; it hydrates, moisturizes and replenishes sensitive, dry, inflamed, irritated, damaged, cracked and mature skin.
 It has vitamins – A, B1, B2, D and E. Minerals – potassium, phosphorus, magnesium, sulphur, calcium, sodium, and copper.
 But best of all, it lifts and lightens skin complexion smooths wrinkles and fine lines, and removes dark shadows to grey, tired, and slack skin.
 WOW!!